woleet/woleet-weblibs/README.md

 - Returns a promise witch forwards:
   - on succeed: a [Transaction](#object_transaction) object.
   - on error:
-    - `transaction_not_found` if the transaction does not exits on the Bitcoin blockchain.
+    - `tx_not_found` if the transaction does not exits on the Bitcoin blockchain.
-    - the request's [statusText](https://developer.mozilla.org/fr/docs/Web/API/Response/statusText) for any other case.
+    - `http_error` on a http request error.

 ### Set the Bitcoin transaction provider